When I look back on my life, I often think about how it could have all gone so terribly wrong if I had only gotten what I wanted.

 Allah removes the sins of a Muslim for his illness as fire removes the dross of gold and silver.
 (Abu Dawud)

 And like the fever being a way to purify us, everything we suffer is a form of good.
-The Prophet said:
+The Prophet (peace be upon him) said:

 I am amazed by the believer.
 Verily, Allah does not decree anything for the believer except what is good for him.
 (Muslim)